 10 must-try dishes in Vietnamese cuisine

 In general, Vietnamese foods are made from 3 elements: taste, color and decoration.
 You rarely see a food in Vietnam with single color dimension.
 A dish is always a symphony of colors: vivid colors from main dishes, the milder tone of rice and veggie dishes.
 However, gourmet always can see the balance and sophistication in the way the Vietnamese cook.
-Accompany Exotic Voyages on the Taste of Vietnam to gain an extensive culinary experience in all three regions and enjoy every minute of your holiday in Vietnam
+Accompany Exotic Voyages on the Taste of Vietnam Food tour to gain an extensive culinary experience in all three regions and enjoy every minute of your holiday in Vietnam